HGlab01/ioBroker.apg-info/README.md

 ## Swiss market
 For the swiss market a token from https://transparency.entsoe.eu/ is needed.
-Register at this page and send afterwards and email to transparency@entsoe.eu asking for RESTFUL API access for the email address zu registered. <br>
+Register at this page and send afterwards and email to transparency@entsoe.eu asking for RESTFUL API access for the email address you registered. <br>
 For more details check https://transparency.entsoe.eu/content/static_content/Static%20content/web%20api/Guide.html#_authentication_and_authorisation